 Even after Central Park’s construction, the Blockhouse was left in place.
 Much like Hallett Nature Sanctuary at the opposite end of the park, its rocky location was unfit for landscaping.
 Nowadays, the old fort can still be accessed by hiking up a short nature trail.

 Unfortunately, visitors aren’t able to go inside, but one can get a good look at the grassy interior by peaking through the gate.
-The fort once contained a cannon which is no longer there.
-Visitors can, however, get an idea of what the cannon would’ve looked like by visiting Fort Clinton nearby.
+The fort once contained a cannon which is no longer there, but you can get an idea of what the cannon would’ve looked like by visiting Fort Clinton nearby.

 All that’s left of Fort Clinton is the cannon – which was actually taken from a sunken British ship.
-And It actually sat at the spot loaded with a cannonball and gunpowder for decades before conservators noticed in 2013!
-But even if you’re not a history buff, Fort Clinton is still worth a quick visit for excellent views of the scenic Harlem Meer.
+Amazingly, it sat at this spot loaded with a cannonball and gunpowder for decades before conservators noticed in 2013!
+Even if you’re not a history buff, Fort Clinton is still worth a quick visit for excellent views of the scenic Harlem Meer.

 There are still a few more lesser-visited spots in Central Park to explore for those with some extra time.
 Some notable landmarks include the Huddlestone Arch, constructed in 1866 of large boulders and without the use of mortar!